LoicSo/NewclassicUi-version1/README.md

 ##Step 1 : Verification of camera.properties file
 First, check if the name of your Upnp Camera is declared in the camera.properties :
--open the camera.properties
+- open the camera.properties
--if your camera is not already referenced in the file, add it following this convention : model|video_url|image_url|pan_url|tilt_url put null, if you don't know an information of it does not exist
+- if your camera is not already referenced in the file, add it following this convention : model|video_url|image_url|pan_url|tilt_url put null, if you don't know an information of it does not exist

 ##Step 2 : Add camera for the detection
 Go on Openhab :
--Chose paper ui
+- Chose paper ui
--Click on the tab Inbox on the left
+- Click on the tab Inbox on the left
--If the camera doesn't appear in the list, click above.
+- If the camera doesn't appear in the list, click above.
 If not, the camera is still recorded, go at the next step

 ##Step 3 : Verification
--Go to configuration tab
+- Go to configuration tab
--Go to things
+- Go to things
--The list of all recorded camera appears.
-If your camera doesn't appear in the list, restart the procedure -You can delete the camera from the inbox if you don't want it to appear on the interface.
+- The list of all recorded camera appears.
+If your camera doesn't appear in the list, restart the procedure
+- You can delete the camera from the inbox if you don't want it to appear on the interface.

 ##Step 4 : Camera visualization
-Go back on the home page of OpenHab
+- Go back on the home page of OpenHab
--Go to the classicUI
+- Go to the classicUI
--Go to your webview and enjoy our nice interface
+- Go to your webview and enjoy our nice interface